Preschool Sorting Activities With Jar Lids

 4. Stack lids.

 - Stack lids of the same size and different sizes.
+Count the lids in each stack.

 5. Paint with lids.

 - Dip jar lids in paint and transfer paint to paper.
+We made a snowman with this fun technique.

-These are just a few ways jar lids can be used in everyday play.
-Take advantage of the simplicity of reusing lids for crafts and games with early learners.
+Open-ended activities like these provide opportunities for kid-led play.
+Take advantage of the simplicity of reusing jar lids for crafts and games with your early learners.